ShiJbey/neighborly/docs/source/characters.rst

         StatusManager: { }
         TraitManager: { }
         FrequentedLocations: { }
-        AIComponent:
+        AIBrain: { }
-            brain: "default"
+        Goals: { }
         EventHistory: { }
         Age: { }

 Loading the prefab
 ------------------

 You can add your prefab to the simulation using loader functions included with Neighborly.

 1. ``load_character_prefab(sim.world, "path/to/yaml/file")``
 2. ``load_data_file(sim.world, "path/to/yaml/file")``

 There is a slight difference between these two functions.
 The first is intended to load a single character prefab from a file.
 That is what we would use for the example definition above.
 However, if we placed multiple character prefabs in the same file, the second function would load them all at once.
 The only change we would need to make the second option work is to place our definitions within a YAML list (see below).
 You can alays reference the included plugin code to get a better understanding of how